Leadership Academy Resources

 All fees paid will be forfeited if camper does not check in on the opening day of his/her camp session or chooses to leave early.
 No refunds will be made for any reason after the start of the camp session.

 We invite you to participate in a celebration on Closing Day.
-Enjoy refreshments as you meet our staff, browse our booths, and pre-register for next year.
+Enjoy refreshments as you meet our staff and pre-register for next year.
 This is a wonderful opportunity to share in your camper’s experience, see a slide show of the session, and hear firsthand some of their life changing stories.

 Early and Late Departures